rust-lang/blog.rust-lang.org/posts/inside-rust/2024-11-12-compiler-team-new-members.md

----
-layout: post
++++
+layout = "post"
-title: Announcing four new members of the compiler team
+title = "Announcing four new members of the compiler team" author = "davidtwco and wesleywiser" team = "the compiler team <https://www.rust-lang.org/governance/teams/compiler>"
-author: davidtwco and wesleywiser
-team: the compiler team <https://www.rust-lang.org/governance/teams/compiler>
----
++++
 Its been no time at all since [we restructured the team and recognised our existing and new members][blog_reorg], but we've already got new compiler team members to announce and recognise: